csb324/eleventy-obsidian-ninareth/notes/Locations/Schools/Redscale.md

 Really contributed to the worldwide renown of the school… and the atmosphere of elitism.
 Placed a lot of emphasis on performing for crowds, and having the students impress world leaders.
 For networking.
 He was a storyteller, which helped with the networking.

 ##### [[Corynn Akhodi]]
 Played the bagpipes and was up to some shady shit.
-- [x] ask joe how much adrienne knows about this situation
+She's the reason they don't teach magic.

 ##### [[Durstane Brystewood]]
 Immediately after Corynn Akhodi.
 He oversaw the removal of arcana from the curriculum, for safety reasons.